jonkykong/SideMenu/README.md

 var dismissOnRotation: Bool = true
 /// Automatically dismisses the menu when app goes to the background. var dismissWhenBackgrounded: Bool = true
+/// Enable or disable a swipe gesture that dismisses the menu.
+Will not be triggered when `presentingViewControllerUserInteractionEnabled` is set to true.
+Default is true. var enableSwipeToDismissGesture: Bool = true
-/// Enable or disable gestures that would swipe to dismiss the menu.
-Default is true. var enableSwipeGestures: Bool = true
+/// Enable or disable a tap gesture that dismisses the menu.
+Will not be triggered when `presentingViewControllerUserInteractionEnabled` is set to true.
+Default is true. var enableTapToDismissGesture: Bool = true
 /// The animation initial spring velocity when a menu is displayed.
 Ignored when displayed with a gesture. var initialSpringVelocity: CGFloat = 1
 /// Whether the menu appears on the right or left side of the screen.
 Right is the default.
 This property cannot be changed after the menu has loaded.